AntonisGkortzis/islander/guide.md

 #### <a name="info_milos"></a>Info
 Milos is the southwesternmost island in the Cyclades group.
 Milos is known mostly for its wonderful beaches that become the go to holiday place for couples that want a romantic vacation so if you go alone be prepared to see a lot of love but do not let it affect you in a bad way:joy:.

+#### <a name="beaches_milos"></a>Lets go to beach
+* [Kleftiko](https://www.tripadvisor.com/Attraction_Review-g494953-d1572068-Reviews-Kleftiko_Beach-Milos_Cyclades_South_Aegean.html): This might not qualify exactly as a beach because there isn't one but there are a lot of boat trips around the island and almost all of them have this on their itinerary.
+You can swim in blue crystal waters and see the characteristic high rock with a whole going from one side to the other.

+* [Sarakiniko](https://www.tripadvisor.com/Attraction_Review-g494953-d2171292-Reviews-Sarakiniko_Beach-Milos_Cyclades_South_Aegean.html): Have you ever wanted to go to the moon?
+Your time has come this beach will make your dream come true.
+Well almost anyway:stuck_out_tongue_closed_eyes:.
+Of course i have not travelled to the moon myself either but from what i know and imagine that is what i felt when i first visited this beach, like i was walking on and exploring the moon.

+* [Sikia](https://www.tripadvisor.com/Attraction_Review-g494953-d4988661-Reviews-Sikia_Beach-Milos_Cyclades_South_Aegean.html): Sikia is one of the miracles that can be accessed only by boat.
+It was previously a sea cave the roof of which collapsed.
+Now the sun is shinning over the green waters make it it a perfect swimming spot.

+* [Agia Kiriaki](https://www.tripadvisor.com/Attraction_Review-g494953-d1182210-Reviews-Agia_Kiriaki_Beach-Milos_Cyclades_South_Aegean.html): What makes this beach special is a layer of white pebbles that creates a sparkling effect.
+It is perfect for cloudy days too since the effect is more vibrant.
+The water is clear and has an amazing shade of blue also due to the pebbles.

+* [Kalogries](https://www.tripadvisor.com/Attraction_Review-g494953-d7038059-Reviews-Kalogries_Beach-Milos_Cyclades_South_Aegean.html): It is accessible by a good car although it is not recommended so again a boat:boat: is the way for this one.
+It is award-winning beach with clear waters and sand since it has won a blue flag.

 ## <a name="sporades"></a>Sporades

 ### <a name="skopelos"></a>Skopelos